digital-work-lab/open-source-project/04-python_2.md

 ```

 <!--
-Imporant: try to program using objects (instead of procedural programming)
+Important: try to program using objects (instead of procedural programming)

 if record["journal"] == "MIS Quarterly":
 KeyError: 'journal'